Normal processing time

 You must have made an agreement about voluntary, unpaid work with a Danish organisation or with the place of volunteering to be able to apply.

 There is no fee for submitting the application.
 On the tab “How to apply” to the right, you can find the relevant application form, XG1.
-You can choose between an online form and a paper form.
-It is best to use the online form as it is both safer and more efficient.

 Please note that, as a rule, SIRI will refuse your application for a residence permit on new grounds, if the application is submitted prematurely in relation to the wished for start date for your stay in Denmark.